Start Building for Free

 oidc.circleci.com/vcs-origin

-The URL of the repo that triggered the pipeline.
+The URL of the repository that triggered the pipeline.
 Its value is a string similar to github.com/organization-123/repo-1.
+This is not present for pipelines triggered by custom webhooks.

 oidc.circleci.com/vcs-ref